Aleppo Travel Guide

 Aleppo souq © Judith Duk

-The best time to visit the Old City is in the morning, before it gets too crowded.
-Many historical buildings are worth visiting for the history buffs among visitors, including the Great Mosque, the Citadel, Saint Simeon's Basilica, and the Bimaristan Arghan.
+Mornings were the best time to visit the Old City, before it got too crowded.
+History buffs enjoyed visiting the Great Mosque, the Citadel, Saint Simeon's Basilica, and the Bimaristan Arghan.

-Aleppo's souqs are also one of its most popular attractions, and bargain-hunters can find anything from gold and silver jewellery to carpets, clothes, and olive oil soap.
-Aleppo is famous for its intricate wood inlay boxes, and these make great souvenirs.
+Aleppo's souqs were among its most popular attractions.
+Bargain-hunters could find anything from gold and silver jewellery, to carpets, clothes, and olive-oil soap.
+Also, Aleppo was famous for its intricate wood inlay boxes, which made great souvenirs.

 Become our Aleppo Travel Expert